S & M Santa

 When trying to do it right, is nothing but wrong

-This is the truthful account of a conversation that happened yesterday evening, while enjoying a quiet moment of relaxation and introspection, sitting on a bench down by the beach...
+THIS IS THE TRUTHFUL ACCOUNT of a conversation, which took place yesterday evening while enjoying a quiet moment of relaxation and introspection, sitting on a bench down by the beach.

-Lou (An elderly, friendly, yet somewhat odd looking chap; somewhat akin in general appearance, stature, and smell to an S&M Santa Claus.) approaches the bench: "Hi, do you mind?"
+Lou (An elderly, seemingly friendly, yet oddly odd looking chap, somewhat akin in general appearance, stature, and smell, to what might be described as an S&M Santa Claus) approaches the bench.

 Me: "Nah, man, it's a public bench."